diamond3500/ExtraContent/LuaPackages/Packages/_Index/Foundation/Foundation/README.md

 [LuaApps](https://github.com/Roblox/lua-apps) is the main consumer of Foundation.

 #### Merging to LuaApps
-Once the the next version of Foudnation is released, it will be updated in [LuaApps](https://github.com/Roblox/lua-apps).
+Once the next version of Foundation is released, it will be updated in [LuaApps](https://github.com/Roblox/lua-apps).

 - Create a branch for your upgrade PR for [LuaApps](https://github.com/Roblox/lua-apps) repo
 - Navigate to `content/LuaPackages` in your [LuaApps](https://github.com/Roblox/lua-apps) repo